AIS-DeviceInnovation/AIS_NB_BC95/README.md

 # AIS NB-IoT Library
-AIS NB-IoT Library is designed for AIS NB-IoT Shield.
+AIS NB-IoT Library is designed for DEVIO NB-Shield I to connect with your own IoT Platform/ Server.

 ## Function List: